ETH-NEXUS/smnrp/README.md

     - ./my-maintenance.html:/usr/share/nginx/html/error/maintenance.html
 ```

+## Restrict access

 ### Enable basic authentication

-To enable basic authentication on selected targets you need to flag the targets with the `a` flag and define the
+To enable basic authentication on selected targets you need to flag the locations with the `a` flag and define the
 users and passwords using the `SMNRP_USERS` environment variable.

 To add a custom _Authorization Required_ page you need to overwrite the file `/usr/share/nginx/html/error/auth_required.html`.